 A typical hearing assessment may include pure-tone audiometry, speech audiometry, and tympanometry.
 These tests evaluate different aspects of hearing, such as the ability to hear different frequencies, understand speech, and assess the middle ear's function.
 In some cases, advanced tests like otoacoustic emissions (OAEs) or auditory brainstem response (ABR) may be used for more detailed analysis.

-Management may include the use of hearing aids, assistive listening devices, or cochlear implants, depending on the severity of the hearing loss.
+hearing aids, assistive listening devices, or cochlear implants, depending on the severity of the hearing loss.
 Audiologists can also provide strategies for effective communication, such as lip-reading techniques and environmental modifications.
 In some cases, adjusting the cancer treatment regimen may be necessary to prevent further hearing damage.

 While not all hearing loss can be prevented, certain strategies can minimize risk.
 Oncologists may adjust the dosage or type of chemotherapy drugs or employ protective agents like sodium thiosulfate.
 Regular monitoring through hearing assessments allows for early intervention, which can prevent or reduce the progression of hearing damage.